James-Thorson/SR-RTMB/README.md

 print(sdr)
 ```

-While RTMB requires more code than the corresponding model specified in unmarked, its strength lies in its ability to generalize to more complicated model structures.
-For example, see Thorson and Kristensen (2024) and the corresponding RTMB code for sparse spatial models at [spacetime-ecologist/spacetime-ecologists-RTMB](https://github.com/spacetime-ecologist/spacetime-ecologists-RTMB) or the open N-mixture with a spatial Gaussian Markov random field (GMRF) specified in the main text.
+While `RTMB` requires more code than `unmarked`, it is able to generalize to more complicated model structures.
+For example, see Thorson and Kristensen (2024) and the corresponding `RTMB` code for sparse spatial models at [spacetime-ecologist/spacetime-ecologists-RTMB](https://github.com/spacetime-ecologist/spacetime-ecologists-RTMB) or the open N-mixture model with a spatial Gaussian Markov random field (GMRF) specified in the main text.

 ## Models

-RTMB code for the following models can be found in the repository:
+`RTMB` code for the following models can be found in the repository:

 - `models/occupancy.R` — occupancy (MacKenzie et al. 2002)
 - `models/dynamic_occupancy.R` — dynamic occupancy (MacKenzie et al. 2003)